spicelogic/dotnetwraperforinnosetup/README.md

-.Net Wraper For Inno Setup
+.Net Wrapper For Inno Setup
 ========================

 .NET Wrapper for Inno Setup